linode/docs/docs/uptime/monitoring/deploy-graphite-with-grafana-on-ubuntu-14-04.md

 author:
     name: Linode Community
     email: docs@linode.com
-description: 'Graphite is an enterprise-level monitoring tool reknown for running well on systems with limited resources.
+description: 'Graphite is an enterprise-level monitoring tool reknown for its performance on systems with limited resources.
 It stores numeric time-series data and renders graphs of this data on demand.
 This guide provides an introduction to installation and basic setup of Graphite together with Grafana.'
 keywords: 'graphite,grafana,monitor,monitoring,analytics'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
-modified: 'Tuesday, November 3rd, 2015'
+modified: 'Tuesday, December 1st, 2015'
 modified_by:
   name: Sergey Pariev
-published: 'Tuesday, November 3rd, 2015'
+published: 'Tuesday, December 1st, 2015'
-title: 'Setting up Graphite with Grafana on Ubuntu 14.04'
+title: 'Deploy Graphite with Grafana on Ubuntu 14.04'
 contributor:
   name: Sergey Pariev
   link: https://twitter.com/spariev